kinoute/Hack-HP-EliteBook-850-G5/README.md

 ## Samsung PM981 SSDs

 HP have begun shipping these laptops with Samsung PM981 SSDs, which can cause kernel panicks on boot and during the macOS installer.
-To fix this, install version 1.02+ of NVMEFix : https://github.com/acidanthera/NVMeFix.
+To fix this, the `NVMEFix.kext` was added in this config.

-As of 6th April 2020, the NVMEFix build script has not yet run for version 1.02.
-[A copy of the compiled kext](Others) is included in this repository (`Others` folder), just copy it into the `EFI/CLOVER/kexts/Other` directory.
-Alternatively, compile your own using Xcode or wait until the official build is released.

 ## Dock